 To obtain software with the Simio Educational Grant for use in teaching undergraduate or graduate simulation, follow this link.
 You will need the following information:

 Some institutions like to publish a joint press release acknowledging the grant so that they can be recognized for progressive action and forming industry partnerships.
 We are happy to support that effort.

 Simio has just released game-changing technology to support advanced planning and scheduling.
-Simio Enterprise is not for everyone -- it is primarily intended for use in graduate research and education programs involving simulation-based scheduling.
+Simio Enterprise is not for everyone -- it is primarily intended for use in research and education programs involving simulation-based scheduling.
 This software approaches the problem from a significantly different perspective -- Risk-based Planning and Scheduling (RPS) which incorporates many innovations not currently available in any other software.

 Simio is headed by Dr. C. Dennis Pegden, who has been personally responsible for many innovations in simulation and scheduling over the last 30 years.
 Simio LLC is very receptive to collaboration on ideas that will move the industry forward and we welcome your participation.
-To apply for a grant for Simio Enterprise Academic Software for use in your graduate simulation-based scheduling program follow this link.
+To apply for a grant for Simio Enterprise Academic Software for use in your simulation-based scheduling program follow this link.

 Still have questions?
 Check out our Academic Frequently Asked Questions page for answers to the most frequently asked questions about our academic offerings.

 "I've worked with a lot of different simulation software, and Simio is probably the most promising and exciting one I've seen in all that time."